hirosystems/clarinet/README.md

 brew install clarinet
 ```

-For a video description on the Windows installation process, please see the [Setting Up Your Clarity Development Environment (Windows)](https://www.youtube.com/watch?v=r5LY1J5oACs&list=PL5Ujm489LoJaAz9kUJm8lYUWdGJ2AnQTb&index=3) YouTube video.
+For a video description of this installation process, please see the [Setting Up Your Clarity Development Environment (Mac)](https://www.youtube.com/watch?v=dpPopuvYU90&list=PL5Ujm489LoJaAz9kUJm8lYUWdGJ2AnQTb&index=2) YouTube video.

 ### Install on Windows

 If you would like to install Clarinet on Windows, the easiest way to install Clarinet on Windows is to use the MSI installer.
-You can downloaded the executable from the [releases page](https://github.com/hirosystems/clarinet/releases).
+You can download the executable from the [releases page](https://github.com/hirosystems/clarinet/releases).

-Clarinet is also available on Winget, the package manager that Microsoft started including in the latest Windows updates:
+Clarinet is also available on Winget; the package manager that Microsoft began including in the latest Windows updates:

 ```powershell
 winget install clarinet
 ```

-For a video description of this installation process, please see the [Setting Up Your Clarity Development Environment (Mac)](https://www.youtube.com/watch?v=dpPopuvYU90&list=PL5Ujm489LoJaAz9kUJm8lYUWdGJ2AnQTb&index=2) YouTube video.
+For a video description on the Windows installation process, please see the [Setting Up Your Clarity Development Environment (Windows)](https://www.youtube.com/watch?v=r5LY1J5oACs&list=PL5Ujm489LoJaAz9kUJm8lYUWdGJ2AnQTb&index=3) YouTube video.

 ### Install from a pre-built binary